Bindernews/the-grackle/ideas.md

 - Cards with "Airborne" may ONLY be played while Airborne
 - Cards with "Grounded" may ONLY be played while NOT Airborne
-- Phoenix Stance = player takes 1/2 damage, counts as Airborne and Grounded, at end of turn exit Phoenix Stance, gain 1 Cooling Phoenix, take another turn
+- Phoenix Stance = player takes 1/2 damage, counts as Airborne and Grounded, at end of turn exit Phoenix Stance, gain 1 Cooling Phoenix (prevent infinite turn), take another turn
+- Vigor - build Vigor then perform large attacks, dealing damage even when Airborne or in a Swoop
+- Whipping Wind - Causes multi-hit attacks to hit extra times (not sure if good idea)

+## Playstyles
+- **Swoop**: Stay in Airborne stance and build vigor (or wind).
+Exit Airborne, do big damage, re-enter Airborne.
+- **Peck Deck**: Lots of small attacks
+- **Phoenix**: Try to enter Phoenix Stance as much as possible, and just generally taking extra turns
+-

 ## Buffs
 - Fireheart - When you gain 10 Fireheart, gain HP, enter Phoenix Stance,

 ## Debuffs
 - No-Fly Zone - Exit Airborne, cannot enter Airborne.
 Permanent.